l33tdaniel/project-2/README.md

+# Minesweeper

+## About

-# A minesweeper project for EECS 581 - Software Engineering II.
+This Minesweeper project was created for EECS 581 - Software Engineering II at the University of Kansas by Addison, Anya, Marco, Hunter, Elizabeth, and Janna. \
+This project was completed over the course of three 1-week sprints using Agile methodology. \
+More documentation about the program can be found in [/planning-documents](planning-documents).

 ## Install instructions
 1. Install Node.js to your system if it is not already installed.